tier4/scenario_simulator_v2/docs/user_guide/deprected/SimpleDemo.md

 # Cpp scenario demo

 **Note!
 This demo does not use Autoware.
-Ego Vehicle is interpreted as an NPC**
+Ego Vehicle is interpreted as a non ego entity**

 Before you try to run this demo, you have to build and install scenario_simulator_v2 in your local computer.
 If you want to know how to do that, please refer to [this documentation](../BuildInstructions.md).